 The narrative reporting should be submitted as a results report to the MFA by 30 June, c.f. annual cycle below.
 The organisation is free to decide on the specific format of the narrative results report.
-It is however important, that the report specifically covers the Strategic Partnership and includes the following:
+It is however important, that the report specifically covers the Strategic Partnership and include the following:

-- Executive Summary - Narrative account for progress, achieved results and major deviations related the objectives and outcomes of the Strategic Partnership including main developments, challenges and learning. - Major deviations in relation to initially agreed annual budget. - Update on the organisation's Local Leadership Strategy including progress and achievements.
-This includes level of transfer to local partners. - Reporting on key features of the organisation's global and local connectedness and coordination. - Reporting on progress in the greening of engagements including mainstreaming and integration of climate, nature and biodiversity concerns across programmes and projects (including environmental footprint), the key results achieved in this area and the lessons learned. - Reporting on IPE engagement targets (see section 9). - Reporting on relevance, progress and achievements of the Global Entities (if relevant). - Reporting on each top-up received e.g. a brief account of purpose, whether the top-up has been used as planned and (if possible) with what result (approx. 5-10 lines for each top-up). - Each reporting year, there will be a specific subject, that all partners are expected to reflect upon more in depth.
+- Narrative account for progress, achieved results and major deviations related the summary results framework agreed with the MFA and major deviations in relation to initially agreed annual budget. - Updated summary results framework illustrating progress overall (on track). - Examples (cases) illustrating progress/results. - Update on the organisation's Local Leadership Strategy including progress and achievements.
+This includes estimation on level of transfer to local partners. - Reporting on IPE engagement targets. - Reporting on Global Entities (if relevant).

+- Reporting on progress in the greening of engagements including mainstreaming and integration of climate, nature and biodiversity concerns across programmes and projects (including environmental footprint), the key results achieved in this area and the lessons learned.
+In addition, the organisation will report annually on climate and environment flows during the year based on OECD DAC statistical guidelines system of policy marker's for aid to environment and the four RIO markers. - Reporting on a joint set of cross-cutting indicators across all strategic partners in supplement to the summary results frameworks of the individual partners to demonstrate results at the level of the entire SPA 2022-2025 portfolio.
+(TBD) - Each reporting year, there will be a specific subject, that all partners are expected to reflect upon in depth.
 Subjects are: restructuring as a consequence of SPA 2022-2025 geographical and thematic requirements (year 1), local leadership (year 2), exit strategy (year 3), learning and overall results (year 4).
-These subjects will not require additional data-gathering but will be guided by a number of questions related to the specific subject shared with the partners at least six months before the reporting deadline.

-Use of MFA funds towards co-financing, basket funds, joint programmes and for match funding of local partners to enhance scale, influence, and promote harmonization.
-Reflections on the specific value added of the organisation in contributing to such joint arrangements.
+These subjects will not require additional data-gathering but will be guided by a number of questions related to the specific subject shared with the partners at least six months before the reporting deadline. - Use of MFA funds towards co-financing, basket funds, joint programmes and for match funding of local partners to enhance scale, influence, and promote harmonization.
+Reflections on the specific value added of the organisation in contributing to such joint arrangements. - Status and follow up on recommendations from last review, financial monitoring visits, and latest annual consultation.